New Order (Nazism): Anticipated territorial extent of Nazi imperialism

-In a subsequently published speech given at Erlangen University in November 1930, Hitler explained to his audience that no other people had more of a right to fight for and attain "control" of the globe (Weltherrschaft, i.e. "world leadership", "world rule") than the Germans.
-He realized that an extremely ambitious goal could never be achieved without significant military effort.
-Hitler had alluded to future German world dominance even earlier in his political career.
-In a letter written by Rudolf Hess to Walter Hewel in 1927, Hess paraphrases Hitler's vision: "World peace is certainly an ideal worth striving for; in Hitler's opinion it will be realizable only when one power, the racially best one has attained complete and uncontested supremacy.
-That [power] can then provide a sort of world police, seeing to it at the same time that the most valuable race is guaranteed the necessary living space.
-And if no other way is open to them, the lower races will have to restrict themselves accordingly".
+The emergent need for a dominant global power was well-established within Hitler's worldview.
+In a published 1930 Speech first delivered at Erlangen University, Hitler proclaimed that no people held a greater right to seise "control" of the globe (Weltherrschaft, i.e. "world leadership", "world rule") than the Germans.
+It built upon principles professed in a 1927 letter from Rudolf Hess, paraphrasing Hitler's vision: "World peace is certainly an ideal worth striving for; in Hitler's opinion it will be realizable only when one power, the racially best one has attained complete and uncontested supremacy.
+That [power] can then provide a sort of world police, seeing to it at the same time that the most valuable race is guaranteed the necessary living space. [...]
+The lower races will have to restrict themselves accordingly".